From 1st September 2021, you can access University facilities only if:

 Students are reminded of the importance of a vigilant and correct use of the materials made available by the university community, in compliance with the provisions of the University's code of ethics.

-You can find instructions to create content for online teaching in the UniTo Intranet, where you can ask for support if you need it.
+You can find instructions to create content for online teaching in the UniTO Intranet, where you can ask for support if you need it (access with SCU credentials).

 - Instructions and support for online teaching (in Italian language)